 - Briefing Room

-In some settings, developer exactions are also referred to as cash proffers or developer contributions.
-Exactions are similar to development impact fees, but the contribution is negotiated between developers and the local jurisdiction rather than according to a predetermined, formulaic process used with impact fees.
+In some settings developer exactions are also referred to as cash proffers or developer contributions.
+Exactions are similar to development impact fees, but the contribution is negotiated between developers and the local jurisdiction rather than determined according to the predetermined, formulaic process used with impact fees.
 In some cases the exaction may be required in order for the developer to gain planning approvals.
-In others the exaction may be voluntary, or may hinge on the public sector agreeing to modify a public project in ways that would benefit the complementary private development.
+In others the exaction may be voluntary, or may hinge on the public sectors' agreeing to modify a public project in ways that would benefit the complementary private development.

 Exactions are an attractive strategy for deriving additional investment in needed infrastructure in high-growth areas and where a jurisdiction's fiscal capacity is limited.
 They work best in situations where the private development and the public transportation improvements are mutually beneficial.
 A typical example might involve a private developer agreeing to contribute to a new transit station.
 In this case, the transit station would provide improved access to the development, and the development would generate additional transit trips.

 1 Negotiated exactions are addressed in FHWA's Real Estate Acquisition Guide for Local Public Agencies and 23 CFR 710.505.
 Failure to adhere to the requirements of Title 23 could jeopardize Federal funding.